MicrosoftDocs/machine-learning-server-docs/microsoft-r/operationalize/python/how-to-deploy-manage-web-services.md

 ```

 If it is successful, the success status  _'True'_  is returned.
 If it fails, then execution stops and an error message is produced.

-## Permissions on web services

-By default, any authenticated Machine Learning Server user can:
-+ Update and delete web services they have published
-+ Retrieve any web service object for consumption
-+ Retrieve a list of any or all web services

-By default, all web service operations are available to authenticated users.
-Destructive tasks, such as deleting a web service, are available only to the user who initially created the service.
-However, your administrator can also [assign role-based authorization](../configure-roles.md) to further control the permissions around web services.
-Ask your administrator for details on your role.

 ## See also